andrewh1978/px-deploy/README.md

 More on DEP_SCRIPTS below.

 The second way to override the defaults is to specify on the command line.
 See `./deploy -h` for a full list.
-For example:
+For example, to deploy into the `foo` environment:
 ```
-./deploy --clusters=5 --template=petclinic --nodes=6
+./deploy --env=foo --clusters=5 --template=petclinic --nodes=6
 ```

 This example is a mixture of both methods.
 The template is applied, then the command line parameters are applied, so not only is the template overriding the defaults, but also the parameters are overriding the template.